FNBUBBLES420-ORG/VisualGuide/README.md

 ---

+## How VisualGuide Works

+VisualGuide analyzes what is displayed on your screen and provides **optional visual overlays** that assist with focus and awareness.

+* ✔️ External overlay only
+* ✔️ Read-only visual assistance
+* ✔️ No injection into games
+* ✔️ No reading or writing game memory
+* ✔️ No mouse or keyboard automation

+All decisions and inputs remain **fully under user control**.

+---

+## Quick Start

+1. Download VisualGuide from the official page
+2. Run the MSI installer (administrator required)
+3. Launch VisualGuide from the Desktop or Start Menu
+4. Choose your AI model (YOLO or ONNX)
+5. Select a target game or application window
+6. Enable overlays and adjust accessibility settings

+No command line.
+No manual dependency setup.

+---

-## Accessibility, Compliance & Ethics
+## Accessibility, Safety & Ethics

-### Accessibility-First Design

-VisualGuide is built as **assistive technology**:
+VisualGuide is designed as **assistive technology**, not a cheat.

-* ADA-aware design principles
-* Section 508 aligned
-* WCAG 2.1 AA-inspired UI decisions

-Accessibility features include:
+### Accessibility

-* High-contrast themes
-* Colorblind-friendly palettes
+* High contrast and colorblind-friendly modes
 * Scalable text and UI
-* Full keyboard navigation
+* Keyboard-only navigation
-* Screen-reader compatible interface
+* Screen reader compatible UI (Narrator, NVDA, JAWS)

-### Non-Invasive & Ethical by Design
+### Fair Play & Non-Invasive Design

 VisualGuide:

 * ❌ Does **not** modify game files
 * ❌ Does **not** inject into processes
-* ❌ Does **not** read or write game memory
+* ❌ Does **not** control mouse or keyboard input
-* ❌ Does **not** automate mouse or keyboard input
+* ❌ Does **not** automate gameplay

 ✔️ External overlay only
-✔️ Read-only visual assistance
-✔️ All processing runs locally on your PC
+✔️ Local processing on your PC

 ---

-## How VisualGuide Helps

-### Visual Clarity & Focus

-* Highlights detected objects with optional bounding boxes
-* Reduces visual clutter through configurable overlays
-* Supports users who benefit from additional visual structure

-### Accessibility Support

-* High-contrast and color-adjusted modes
-* Keyboard-only operation
-* Screen reader compatibility (Narrator, NVDA, JAWS)

-### Performance-Aware

-* GPU-accelerated detection when available
-* Adjustable models for performance vs accuracy
-* Transparent overlays designed to minimize FPS impact

----

-## Quick Start

-1. Download and install VisualGuide using the MSI installer
-2. Launch VisualGuide from Desktop or Start Menu
-3. Select your preferred model and overlay settings
-4. Launch your game or application
-5. Select the target window and enable overlays

-No command line required.
-No manual dependency setup.

----

 ## Frequently Asked Questions

-**Is VisualGuide an aimbot?**
+**Is VisualGuide an aimbot or cheat?**
-No. VisualGuide does not automate gameplay or aiming.
+No. VisualGuide provides visual assistance only and does not automate gameplay.

-**Does it control my mouse or keyboard?**
-No. All user input remains fully manual.

-**Does it inject into games or access memory?**
-No. VisualGuide is an external, read-only overlay.

 **Will this get me banned?**
-VisualGuide is designed as assistive technology and avoids behaviors associated with cheats.
+VisualGuide avoids behaviors associated with cheats and is designed for accessibility use.

 **Do I need CUDA?**
-No. CUDA is optional and only used for NVIDIA acceleration.
+No. CUDA is optional and used only for NVIDIA GPU acceleration.

 **Where can I get help?**
-Join our Discord community for support and updates.
+Join our Discord community for support, updates, and feedback.

 ---